guptaac/Python/README.md

 r return > step out of this level

+p is for printing value of expression or variables.  e.g.
+(Pdb) p self.filename == 'logs'
+True

 --------------------------
 Starting in Python 3.7, there’s another way to enter the debugger.
 PEP 553 describes the built-in function breakpoint(), which makes entering the debugger easy and consistent: